kounsaiswaroop/akash-the-educator/README.md

 ## License

-© 2024: All Rights Reserved - Made with ❤️ by AncientCracker
+© 2024: All Rights Reserved - Made with ❤️ by Kounsaiswaroop

 ---